 NERC studentships come with an additional research training support grant (RTSG) to cover costs of associated fieldwork, laboratory and equipment.
 Individual research projects come with variable research costs and students will need to discuss these with their supervisor and plan a budget for their project.
 In some cases students may need to apply for additional funding, either from the RTSG or from college or other sources.
-Students should always involve your supervisor with such funding requests.
+Students should always involve their supervisor with such funding requests.

-In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.
+In addition to your course fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.

-For the 2017-18 academic year, the range of likely living costs for full-time study is between c. £1,290 and £1,840 for each month spent in Oxford.
+For the 2023-24 academic year, the range of likely living costs for full-time study is between c. £1,290 and £1,840 for each month spent in Oxford.
 Full information, including a breakdown of likely living costs in Oxford for items such as food, accommodation and study costs, is available on our living costs page.
 When planning your finances for any future years of study in Oxford beyond 2023-24, it is suggested that you allow for potential increases in living expenses of 5% or more each year – although this rate may vary significantly depending on how the national economic situation develops.
 UK inflationary increases will be kept under review and this page updated.

 The following colleges accept students on the Environmental Research Doctoral Training Programme: